yodrew/darkroomretreat/manuscript/air.md

 4. using [____oxygen producing plants____](https://www.ted.com/talks/kamal_meattle_on_how_to_grow_your_own_fresh_air/transcript?language=en)
 5. a combination of these

 Somehow, it must be done.
 Forget darkness a moment.
-We have no more urgent concern in life than arranging to breathe fresh air continuously and comfortably.
-Not freezing to death and keeping safe from injury present only rare exceptions to this rule.
-Keeping it foremost in your thinking about darkroom design construction will help ensure a successful retreat.
+We have few more urgent concerns in life than arranging to breathe fresh air continuously and comfortably.
+Keeping it foremost in your thinking about darkroom design and construction will help ensure a successful retreat.

+Not freezing to death and avoiding danger are more urgent than continuous fresh air.
+Building systems that meet these needs can all work in harmony.
+But unconsciously, fear and ignorance result in design conflicts between them.
+We have largely eliminated open fires in uninsulated buildings, which require massive inputs, labor, and maintenance.
+But we still often depend on windows for ventilation instead of a proper, separate system.
+The rest of this chapter will help you avoid such errors.

 ### constraints {#constraints-ventilation}

-- provides plenty of fresh air
+- system provides plenty of fresh air
 - absolutely lightproof
-- silent: hum and harmonics from fan and exterior noises extinguished
+- silent: absolutely no hum or harmonics from fan and exterior noises mostly extinguished
 - comfortable temperature: no undesired cold drafts
 - economical: ie, no wasted heat to the outdoors.
 This is more involved and a lower priority than retreating itself, so don't get stuck on it.
 It requires a heat recovery ventilator (HRV).
 Besides significantly lowering heating costs, an HRV improves air quality and comfort in nearly all climates.
 More about it below.